h2oai/tutorials/DriverlessAI/get-started-with-open-source-custom-recipes-tutorial/get-started-with-open-source-custom-recipes-tutorial.md

 ### Import a Model Recipe

-The model recipe that will be used for this experiment is an **ExtraTrees**, which is an extremely randomized tree (ExtraTrees) from sklearn, to learn more about the **Extra Trees** model see the **Deeper Dive and Resources** at the end of this task.
+The model recipe that will be used for this experiment is **ExtraTrees**, which is an extremely randomized tree (ExtraTrees) from sklearn.
+To learn more about the **Extra Trees** model see the **Deeper Dive and Resources** at the end of this task.

 1\.Select **Experiments** located at the top of the **Experiment** page